varchanaiyer/college_fee_category_prediction/README.md

   This script handles the cleaning and preprocessing of the dataset.

+  - **Feature Engineering** (intel project.ipynb)

+    This script generates a new column consisting new features.

 - **Model Training** (intel project.ipynb)

     This script trains the machine learning model and saves it for later use.